 Mike Manley has been a teacher and coach for 42 years, including five years at Montgomery County High School.
 Mr. Manley attended the Mt.
 Sterling Independent Schools, received a Bachelor’s degree from Anderson University, and earned a Master’s degree from Ball State University.
 His teaching and coaching experience includes: Mt.
 Sterling Independent Schools; John F. Hodge in St. Jones, Missouri; Bullitt Central; Paul Blazer; Morehead State University; Anderson University; and Francis Howell Central in St. Charles, Missouri.
 He current teaches Algebra I and assists with the Montgomery County High School football team.

 Chris Barrier has been an employee of the school system since 2008, serving as a School Resource Officer and member of the Montgomery County Schools Police Department.
-He currently provides leadership at the Mapleton Elementary School as the School Administrative Manager.
+He currently serves as the Director for District Security Services.
 Mr. Barrier attended and played basketball at Enterprise State Junior College, and graduated from the University of Alabama, his native state, with a dual major in Criminal Justice and Political Science.
 He served as the girls’ varsity basketball assistant coach in Menifee County for two years before taking over the boys’ varsity basketball position in 2006.
 In 2007 he came to Montgomery County as the the middle school boys’ basketball team, and also assisted with the MCHS boys’ freshmen and varsity teams.
 In 2008 he was employed as a School Resource Officer.
 Mr. Barrier and his wife, Beth Vice Barrier, have two children.

 Nora Reddix is a life-long resident of Montgomery County and has worked in the Montgomery County School System for 24 years.
 She enjoys serving young people and has a passion for athletics, with which she has assisted for many years at the Montgomery County High School.
 She and her husband have two children and a granddaughter, who is an 8th grader in the Accelerated Academy.
 Mrs. Reddix currently serves as the MCHS Attendance Clerk and Athletics Secretary.